 Check the pipes are not frozen.

 If your garden tap stops working during freezing temperatures, frozen pipes could be the culprit.
 Inspect the pipes leading to the garden tap for signs of freezing (frost or ice build-up).
 Thaw the pipes by using a heat source on the frozen section, we recommend using a professional plumber for this to avoid damaging the pipe.
 Insulating the pipework will help prevent pipes becoming frozen in the first place – more on that later.
+Here you can understand how to unfreeze a frozen condensate pipe from expert’s advice on dealing with similar issues.

 garden-tap-3